How does Universal Credit work?

 - if you are unable to work because of ill health or disability

 - if you are unable to work because you are caring for someone with a disability

 - if you are responsible for dependent children

 It is advisable to seek advice before making a claim for Universal Credit.
-Contact the Advice Shop on 01506 283000 or fill in an for an advisor to call you back to discuss whether Universal Credit is right for you.
+Contact the Advice Shop on 01506 283000 or fill in an online referral form for an advisor to call you back to discuss whether Universal Credit is right for you.

 How is Universal Credit paid?